sebnil/XamarinCustomViewExample/readme.md

 The reason to this example project simply is that I was looking for an example like this but could not find something that was working out of the box.

-Design custom view in xib using Visual Studio or Xcode (less buggy)
+Design custom view in xib using Visual Studio or Xcode (less buggy):

 ![xib](https://github.com/sebnil/XamarinCustomViewExample/blob/master/Readme Images/xib1.png)

 CustomView is visible in Toolbox:

 ![Toolbox](https://github.com/sebnil/XamarinCustomViewExample/blob/master/Readme%20Images/customview_toolbox.png)

 CustomView can be droped into your storyboard:

 ![Storyboard](https://github.com/sebnil/XamarinCustomViewExample/blob/master/Readme%20Images/storyboard.png)

 Simulator run.
 View can also be resized/rotated during runtime:

 ![Storyboard](https://github.com/sebnil/XamarinCustomViewExample/blob/master/Readme%20Images/simulator_run.png)